The Recursive Universe

 What the book proposes

 The book explores the possibility that consciousness belongs closer to the foundations of reality than our inherited picture usually allows.
-On that view, the universe is not a dead machine that somehow produced inner life by accident.
+It treats that possibility as a disciplined question, not a badge of belief.

 That remains a metaphysical proposal, not established science.
 It asks whether finite lives, with their limits, losses, choices, memories, and responsibilities, may disclose something real about the whole.

 This site is for readers who want the mystery kept alive without surrendering clarity.
-The aim is not to trade science for mist, but to ask whether the map of reality needs to become larger.
+The aim is to ask, with care, whether the map of reality is large enough for conscious life.

 Why consciousness remains unsolved